 The blood is collected from the donor.

-The stem cell was collected from the bone marrow of the donor’s hipbone.
+The stem cell is collected from the bone marrow of the donor’s hipbone.

 The stem cells are collected from any umbilical cord that is donated.